elxecutor/mufetch/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to mufetch!
+This project is originally created and maintained by [ashish0kumar](https://github.com/ashish0kumar/mufetch).
 We welcome contributions in the form of bug reports, feature requests, code improvements, and documentation enhancements.
 By contributing, you agree to follow these guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).

+For more information about the project, please see our [README](README.md).

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)